Tuning the magnetic interactions in van der Waals Fe$_3$GeTe$_2$ heterostructures: A comparative study of \textit{ab initio} methods: Acknowledgments

 \section{Acknowledgments}

+This study has been supported through the ANR Grant No. ANR-22-CE24-0019.
 This study has been (partially) supported through the grant NanoX no.~ANR-17-EURE-0009 in the framework of the ``Programme des Investissements d’Avenir".
 S.~Ha, T.~D.~and S.~He.~gratefully acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through SPP2137 ``Skyrmionics" (project no.~462602351).
-This work was performed using HPC resources from CALMIP (Grant 2022-[P21008]).
-D.~Li thanks Felix Nickel for valuable discussions.
+This work was performed using HPC resources from CALMIP (Grant 2023-[P21008]).
+D.~Li thanks F. Nickel for valuable discussions.